 |Malware Removal (Windows)||

 More examples of adware are Valerie, WikiNow and Chromium Shield.
-To summarize, in most cases the main purpose of such software is to generate revenue for its developer by serving advertisements sand/or collecting various data.
-Usually it is useless to its users and can cause them various issues.
-If software this type is already installed on a browser and/or computer, then it should be uninstalled.
+The main purpose of this software is to generate revenue for the developer by serving advertisements and collecting data.
+PUAs are useless to regular users and can cause serious issues.

 How did adware install on my computer?

 Sometimes, users inadvertently download and install unwanted apps via deceptive advertisements - they click ads that cause unwanted download/installations by executing certain scripts.